trangtungn/dsa-challenges/challenges/colidity/employment_hero/README.md

 - The resulting string will not be empty.

 In your solution, focus on correctness.
 The performance of your solution will not be the focus of the assessment.

+## Task 8 - possible task
+Given an array with n integers, return  all numbers with x number of unique digits, where 1 <= x =< 2.

+Example 1:

+Input: [11221, 1223, 11, 22, 1122, 44, 1234, 123]
+Output: 91
+Explanation: The answer should be 4 because these number satisfy the constraint mentioned above [11221, 11, 22, 1122]

+Consider the efficiency, time and space complexity and the correctness.